weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 print("Set as bearer token in the clients to access Weaviate.")
 ```

-#### Token lifetime
+### Token lifetime

 The token has a configurable expiry time that is set by the token issuer.
 We suggest establishing a workflow to periodically obtain a new token before expiry.
+The Weaviate client

 ## Add a Bearer to a Request